org-metaeffekt/metaeffekt-documentation/metaeffekt-universe/docs/yaml-format.md

 #### Hints

 - Evidences are grouped after each "matches:"
-- Mainly used for markers, can be used for exceptions
+- Mainly used for markers, can be used for exceptions or modifiers
 - (At least in the debugging interface) only the first match is shown
 #FIXME-CONCEPT: in the debugging interface only the first match of the evidence is shown; terrible for debugging, every match should be shown